kairosity/mp4-lionize/testing.md

 - Navigated to the shopping bag.
 - Clicked on "Secure Checkout".
-- Verified that the Form Details were entered correctly.
+- Verified that the Form Details were entered correctly and that the form auto-populated data that it already had.
 - Entered the test credit card number.
 - Clicked "Complete Order"
 - Viewed checkout successful order confirmation.
 - Clicked on "Your Orders" and verified that new order is now listed at the top.
+- Checked in Stripe to verify that the dummy order information was correctly received.

 <br>